Frequently Asked Questions About Alias

 Interest is a method to reward users in a decentralized fashion for supporting the Alias network.
 In order to earn, your wallet needs to be open, unlocked, and connected to the Internet.

 ALIAS utilizes both Proof-of-Stake Version 3 (PoSv3) and Alias’s unique Proof-of-Anonymous-Stake (PoAS). interest rewards are fixed at 2 Alias for PUBLIC Staking and 3 Alias for PRIVATE Staking per block plus generated fees.
 This is a fair and secure way to maintain network consensus and to reward users who support the network by keeping their wallets open.
 PoSv3 and PoAS are both energy-efficient consensus mechanisms that do not utilize large energy-consuming mining hubs as is the case with Bitcoin and other Proof-of-Work coins.

-Everyone has an equal chance of getting an interest reward based upon the amount of ALIAS and ALIAS they hold in their wallet.
+Everyone has an equal chance of getting an interest reward based upon the amount of public ALIAS and/or private ALIAS they hold in their wallet.

 How do I earn?